po1sigala/live/01-Class-Content/08-Project-1-Contd/02-Homework/README.md

 💁 Need help building a resume?
 Check out the [Career Services milestone resources](https://sites.google.com/2u.com/careerservices-webdev/coding-milestones/milestone-develop-your-resume).

-Submit a clear, concise and compelling resume, tailored to the type of job you’re looking for.
+Submit a clear, concise, and compelling resume, tailored to the type of job you’re looking for.

 Your resume should include:

 * a heading with your name, phone number, professional email address, links to LinkedIn, portfolio and GitHub

-* technical skills section, with all programming languages and technologies listed
+* a technical skills section, with all programming languages and technologies listed

 * 3 of your strongest projects/homework assignments with brief description, languages used, and URL

 ### 4. Updated LinkedIn

 💁 Need help updating your LinkedIn?
-Check out the [Career Services milestone resources for online presence](hhttps://sites.google.com/2u.com/careerservices-webdev/coding-milestones/milestone-polish-online-presence).
+Check out the [Career Services milestone resources for online presence](https://sites.google.com/2u.com/careerservices-webdev/coding-milestones/milestone-polish-online-presence).

 Update your LinkedIn Profile with a strong bio statement, a professional photo, and links to your Github and portfolio.